Why the Alt-Right’s Most Famous Woman Disappeared

 Southern started to challenge her teachers about feminism, immigration, and Islam.
 She gave an anti-global-warming presentation.
 For a class assignment, Southern and a Jewish friend dressed up as Hitler and Mussolini, respectively, and afterward they went over to his house in full dictator regalia.
 “Good times!” she recalled, laughing about this incident with another childhood friend.
 Southern found that she loved being a contrarian.
 She didn’t necessarily believe the things she said or did, she told me, but the power of making her teachers squirm was intoxicating.

 Her rise to social-media stardom was meteoric.
 Trump’s nativist presidential campaign coincided with the explosive expansion of the far-right media ecosystem.
-The premiere outlet at the time, Breitbart News, was run by the future White House chief strategist Steve Bannon, and the Canadian media executive Ezra Levant had set out to create an equivalent site in his country.
+The premier outlet at the time, Breitbart News, was run by the future White House chief strategist Steve Bannon, and the Canadian media executive Ezra Levant had set out to create an equivalent site in his country.
 He called it Rebel Media and asked Southern to audition after meeting the young firebrand at an energy conference where she peppered the speakers with questions.

 Southern, struggling at college while working as a cocktail waitress at a casino, seized the opportunity.
 She raced back to her high school, paid a student from A/V class a few hundred dollars, and worked with him to record her first viral hit: “Why I Am Not a Feminist.”
 Sporting the red lipstick and fake lashes that became her defining aesthetic, Southern asserted, “Despite popular belief, feminism is not, in fact, a synonym for equality.”
 To her shock, the four-minute video took off, reaching 1.2 million viewers on YouTube and another 30 million on Facebook.